Arthur-SantAnna/CollegeActivities/README.md

-# SixthPeriod
+# CollegeActivities
-This repository contains all activities from the sixth semester
+This repository contains all my college activities from the sixth semester onwards.
+Each folder represents a subject.